elixir-europe/rdmkit/pages/about/outreach.md

 title: Outreach
 ---

-We are since the beginning actively spreading the word about RDMkit.
-On this page we keep track where we gave a presentation about RDMkit and the links towards those presentations if possible.
+We are, since the beginning, actively spreading the word about RDMkit making sure it reaches a wider audience across the globe.
+On this page, we keep track of where RDMkit has been presented so far and the relevant links.

 ## Presentations